 It would be really nice if Deft Strikes was changed to grant 20% bonus damage with a stance shift, decreasing 4% per second.
 Or instead, if it allowed Aspect of the Serpent to hold 5 charges for 5% bonus damage each (a bit like stacks of Arcane Mastery).

 This build relies heavily on applying roots in order to deal extra damage, get action points and to reduce cooldowns, all key ingredients to a reliable Dps.
-It’s quite hectic and fun to play, but maybe don’t use it in difficult dungeons, because you don’t want to make your party’s life pointlessly difficult.
-Master Expeditions, Stardock Expeditions, low level queues are excellent example of perfectly good content for this build.
+You’ll be using all 6 Encouter powers, and it’s hectic and fun to play.
+Maybe don’t use it in TOMM though, because the dps is lower than melee if you are all capped, and you don’t want to make your party’s life pointlessly difficult.
+Master Expeditions, Stardock Expeditions, campaign farming, low level queues are excellent example of perfectly good content for this build.